Bone Broth Recipe Using Real Bones

 These amino acids are crucial to maintaining healthy collagen levels in your body.

-The minerals and amino acids in bone broth assist to:
+The vitamins, electrolytes, minerals and amino acids in bone broth assist to:

 Amino acids (like glycine) improve your digestion by decreasing inflammation in your gut.